The Miami Institute For Women's Health

 You receive detailed post-procedure care instructions.
 Adhering to those guidelines is the best way to reduce your risk of infection and speed the healing process.

-If you’d like to explore advanced colposcopy in more detail, call The Miami Institute of Urogynecology and Minimally Invasive Surgery to schedule a visit.
+If you’d like to explore advanced colposcopy in more detail, call The Miami Institute for Women's Health to schedule a visit.
 Online booking is also available and can be done from the comfort of your home any time of day or night.